 Sub-Fund Investment Objective Investment Restrictions Intensity (in terms of sales)".
-Portfolio in this respect does not comprise derivatives and instruments that are non-evaluated by nature (e.g., cash and Deposits) • The Sustainability KPI is that the Weighted Average GHG Intensity (in terms of sales) of the portfolio shall be at least 30% lower than that of the Sub-Fund's Benchmark (with certain adjustments as detailed below) within the same period (i.e. outperformance of the Sub-Fund's portfolio's Weighted Average GHG Intensity (in terms of sales) compared to its Benchmark's Weighted Average GHG Intensity (in terms of sales) (as adjusted)). • Min.
-20% of Sub-Fund's investment universe is considered to be non-investable (i.e., will be excluded) based on the highest GHG Intensity (in terms of sales). • The Sub-Fund's Weighted Average GHG Intensity (in terms of sales) outperforms the Sub-Fund's Benchmark Weighted Average GHG Intensity (in terms of sales) excluding the 20% highest GHG Intensity (in terms of sales) issuers under the Benchmark. • Sub-Fund assets may be invested in future-contracts on global equity indices (equity index futures) for both, efficient portfolio management and hedging purposes.
-Sub-Fund assets must not at any time own a long position in any equity index futures • Max.
-10% non-USD Currency Exposure • Hong Kong Restriction applies • VAG Investment Restriction applies • VAG Investment Restriction applies • VAG Investment Restriction applies • Denchmark: ICE BOFAML BB-B Global High Yield Index (hedged) (ICE Indices incorporate transaction costs into their calculation).
+Portfolio in this respect does not comprise derivatives and instruments that are non-evaluated by nature (e.g., cash and Deposits) The Sustainability KPI is that the Weighted Average GHG Intensity (in terms of sales) of the portfolio shall be at least 30% lower than that of the Sub-Fund's Benchmark (with certain adjustments as detailed below) within the same period (i.e. outperformance of the Sub-Fund's portfolio's Weighted Average GHG Intensity (in terms of sales) compared to its Benchmark's Weighted Average GHG Intensity (in terms of sales) (as adjusted)).
+Min.
+20% of Sub-Fund's investment universe is considered to be non-investable (i.e., will be excluded) based on the highest GHG Intensity (in terms of sales).
+The Sub-Fund's Weighted Average GHG Intensity (in terms of sales) outperforms the Sub-Fund's Benchmark Weighted Average GHG Intensity (in terms of sales) outperforms the Sub-Fund's Benchmark Weighted Average GHG Intensity (in terms of sales) excluding the 20% highest GHG Intensity (in terms of sales) excluding the 20% highest GHG Intensity (in terms of sales) excluding the 20% highest GHG Intensity (in terms of sales) excluding the 20% highest GHG Intensity (in terms of sales) excluding the 20% highest GHG Intensity indices (equity index futures) for both, efficient portfolio management and hedging purposes.
+Sub-Fund assets must not at any time own a long position in any equity index futures Max.
+10% non-USD Currency Exposure Hong Kong Restriction applies VAG Investment Restriction applies VAG Investment Restriction applies Benchmark: ICE BOFAML BB-B Global High Yield Index (hedged) (ICE Indices incorporate transaction costs into their calculation).
 Degree of Freedom: material.
 Expected Overlap: major Allianz US High Yield Long-term capital growth and income by investing in high yield rated corporate bonds of US bond markets.
 Min.
 70% of Sub-Fund assets are invested in corporate bonds from the US Min.
 70% of Sub-Fund assets are invested in High-Yield Investments Type 1, however, within this limit Sub-Fund assets may be invested in Debt Securities that are rated CC or lower (including max.
-10% of defaulted securities) (Standard &amp; Poor's) Max.
+10% of defaulted securities) (Standard & Poor's) Max.
 30% of Sub-Fund assets may be invested in Emerging Markets Max.
-20% non-USD Currency Exposure Benchmark: none Duration: between zero and 9 years Hong Kong Restriction applies Taiwan Restriction applies, except for the relevant restriction specified for High-Yield Investments Type 1/High-Yield Investment Type 2
+20% non-USD Currency Exposure Benchmark: none Duration: between zero and 9 years Hong Kong Restriction applies Taiwan Restriction specified for High-Yield Investments Type 1/High-Yield Investment Type 2